Treatments To Overcome Trichotillomania (Compulsive Hair Pulling)

 - Trichotillomania of the eyelashes is usually associated with the upper lid lashes.
 The lower lid lashes, which are shorter, more difficult to grip, and more painful to pull out, and may be left intact.6

-How Do You Overcome Trichotillomania?
+How To Overcome Trichotillomania?

 Cognitive behavioral therapy (CBT), a kind of talking therapy, is the favored treatment for trichotillomania.
 Some doctors may prescribe medication in addition to advising therapy.
 CBT focuses on identifying thoughts and behaviors that can be problematic and changing them so that you can function better.
 Habit reversal training and comprehensive behavioral treatment are commonly used in CBT to tackle trichotillomania.
 The addition of approaches like acceptance and commitment therapy and dialectical behavior therapy have been found to improve the effectiveness of these therapies.